sunfounder/galaxy-rvr/docs/source/lesson1_history.rst

 As we conclude our Mars Rover lesson, let's take a few minutes to reflect on what we have learned.
 How do our rover designs reflect the advancements in technology and scientific objectives?
 How might the real Mars rovers continue to evolve in the future?

-This is also a great time to ask any remaining questions about Mars rovers, their missions, or the design process we used today.
-The goal of our STEAM activity is to integrate science, technology, engineering, art, and math in a fun and engaging way.

-Thank you for your active participation and creative ideas!
 Remember, the exploration of space, like any STEAM field, is all about asking questions, solving problems, and using creativity.
 Keep exploring, keep asking questions, and keep being curious!